 Call Our Miami Sporting Event Injury Attorney for a Free Legal Consultation

 If you were injured at a professional sporting event in Miami – or even if you were hurt at a local game or school sporting event – contact Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami attorney for injuries sustained at a sporting event may be able to take your case and work to get you and your family the compensation you need to cover medical bills, lost wages, and pain and suffering caused by the injuries you faced.
-For a free legal consultation on your case, contact our law offices today at (305) 694-2676.
+For a free legal consultation on your case, contact our office today at (305) 694-2676.